 Sesame seeds are low FODMAP in 11g serves or approximately 1 tablespoon per person.
 In serves of 66g or approximately 6 tablespoons, they contain high amounts of fructans.
 This suggests there is a bit of wiggle room in what constitutes a low-medium FODMAP serve.
 Either way, this recipe uses 35g and makes a very large batch.

 Finally, the peanuts.
 Peanuts are low FODMAP in 28g serves or approximately 32 nuts.
-However, Monash says that they contain only trace amounts of FODMAPs, and can be eaten freely and according to appetite.
+However, Monash has previously said that they contain only trace amounts of FODMAPs, and can be eaten freely and according to appetite.
+If they update the entry for peanuts, I will update this post.

 FODMAP nitty gritty